 After a year of traveling around New Zealand and working various jobs (ranging from “caravan barista” to “Greenpeace fundraiser”), I began working at a cafe in Queenstown’s teeny tiny airport.
-My employer offered to sponsor another work visa for me, and since that job was a great fit–lots of hours, super flexible, and allowing for travel breaks–I took them up on the offer.
-(Yes!
-I was a barista, and I got a work visa out of it!
-Don’t ever discount what skills you have, guys.
-Anything could be your ticket.)
+My employer offered to sponsor another work visa for me, and since that job was a great fit — lots of hours, super flexible, and allowing for travel breaks — I took them up on the offer.
+I never thought my fine barista skills would be enough to land me an employer-sponsored visa, but there you are.

-Anyway, so I found myself living in New Zealand, but I wasn’t really living in New Zealand.
+So I found myself living in New Zealand — but I wasn’t really living in New Zealand.
 I spent the first nine months of Queenstown in a hostel.
 When I did finally move out and get a room, it was in a fully furnished apartment, and the only new thing I bought was a duvet set.
 I could do things like take three months off to go travelling to the US, Indonesia, and Western Australia, and come back if and when I wanted to (or, more accurately, when I ran out of money and needed to work again).

 During year three in NZ, I met Simon.
 He was in the middle of his working holiday visa in NZ, but he’d already applied and been approved for his visa for Australia, and planned on heading there later in the year.

-Aside from all this, it was also just plain timing.
+It was also just plain timing.
 After three years in New Zealand, and more than two in Queenstown, I was becoming restless, and I was ready for a new job.
-Australians offer US citizens the same visa as NZ (though theirs sure ain’t free), so I’d always planned on going there at some point.
-No time like the present!
+Australians offer US citizens the same visa as NZ (though theirs sure ain’t free), so I’d always planned on going there at some point, and there’s no time like the present.

-So, barely six months into our relationship, Simon and I left New Zealand and started living in Melbourne–though we’ve already covered what I mean by “living.”
-We worked in Melbs for several months; then we traveled through Tasmania, Western Australia, and outback Queensland, finishing the year with a road trip from Cairns to Sydney.
+So, barely six months into our relationship, Simon and I left New Zealand and started living in Melbourne — though we’ve already covered what I mean by “living.”
+We worked in Melbs for several months; then traveled through Tasmania, Western Australia, and outback Queensland, finishing the year with a road trip from Cairns to Sydney.

 I don’t want to downplay the fact that I moved to the Netherlands to be with my boyfriend.
 I mean, unlike Australia, this is “the real deal.”
-I don’t have my own visa; it depends on Sim.
-If we broke up tomorrow, I would likely leave the Netherlands–both by choice and because I probably wouldn’t be allowed to stay.
-He was, and remains, the main factor in my decision to live here.
+If we broke up tomorrow, I would likely leave — both for personal and visa reasons.
+Simon was, and remains, the main factor in my decision to live here.
 How could he not?

 But the choice to move abroad when you’re already living abroad is…different.
 It doesn’t feel like making a change; you’re simply continuing in the direction of your life’s current momentum.
 It would have been weirder not to come here.
 It would be a bigger decision to leave.